Road Transport Operations France

 One of the most comprehensive and best resources for checking tolls, bridge and tunnel charges is https://www.tolls.eu/ This online publication also gives similar information for a total of 25 European Countries (including the UK).

-For buses, trucks and road trains or large caravans with two axles or more and with specific heights, the following applies:
+For buses, trucks, road trains or large caravans with two axles or more and with specific heights, the following applies:

 Category